DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 ### Resume into the Level.
 Introduce the Art Style Changes
 - Another big focus for the game's development over the break & the first couple weeks of this semester was reinforcing the art style.
 - So, just to reiterate, we've been leaning into a comic book type of aesthetic.
 To do this, we:
 	- The new outline shader
 	- The shaders that are being applied to the game at all times
 		- Dots
 		- Posterization to limit the range of colors
+		- IM SHOWING OFF THE FUCKING DOTS.
+PRESS , AND .
+TO MAKE THE SCREEN DARKER AND BRIGHTER SO WE SEE THE DOTS
-	- 2D
+	- 2D Visual effects
+	- Cel shader on the enemies & on the player's hands
+-